Naveen7102/Google-Keep/README.md

 # Google-Keep
-A website similar to Keep notes app
+A website similar to Keep notes app.
+Done using React.
+You can add or delete notes.